In this guide you will acquire the skills needed to process and present spatial data in R. The objectives of the guide are as follows

 Census API key.
 If you have not already installed your Census API key,

-add the install = TRUE
+install = TRUE

 census_api_key()

-census_api_key("YOUR API KEY GOES HERE")
+census_api_key("YOUR API KEY GOES HERE", install = TRUE)

 Then use the get_acs()